relateddigital/react-native-related-digital/README.md

 ### Using Push Notification Messages
 You can access payload list of last 30 days if you have completed iOS `NotificationServiceExtension` and `App Groups` setup.
 Using `getPushMessages` method you can access these payloads.
 Android does not require special installation.

+When sending a notification, if you add the `pushCategory` parameter to the custom parameters field, you can retrieve the category parameter you sent for the respective push within the payload.
+This process will enable you to categorize your notifications.
+Example values include `transactional`, `order`, `bulk`, `campaign`, `reco`, etc.

 ```javascript
 const getPushMessages = async () => {
     const messages = await euroMessageApi.getPushMessages()